Blog icon

 • Continued drying in the south-west of Western Australia, especially during winter and spring.

-• Longer periods of drought on average in the south and east.
+• Likely increases in the average duration of drought and aridity in regions within the south and east.

-• A longer fire season for the south and east, and an increase in the number of dangerous fire weather days.
+• A longer fire season for much of the south and east, and an increase in the number of dangerous fire weather days for many regions.

-• Fewer east coast lows on average, particularly during the cooler months of the year.
+• Fewer east coast lows on average, particularly during the cooler months of the year, but a likely greater impact from those that occur due to heavier rainfall and higher sea levels.

-• Ongoing sea level rise through this century and beyond, at a rate that varies by region.
-Recent research on potential ice loss from the Antarctic ice sheet suggests that a scenario of larger and more rapid sea level rise can’t be ruled out.
+• Ongoing sea level rise through this century and beyond, at a rate that varies by region but roughly follows the global average.
+Recent research on potential ice loss from the Antarctic ice sheet suggests that a scenario of larger and more rapid sea level rise this century or beyond can’t be ruled out.

 • More frequent extreme sea levels linked to coastal inundation and coastal erosion.
-For most of the Australian coast, extreme sea levels that had a probability of occurring once in a hundred years are projected to become an annual event by the end of this century with lower emissions, and by the mid-21st century for higher emissions.
+For most of Australia, coastal floods that currently occur occasionally will become chronic later this century.
+Extreme sea levels that had a probability of occurring once in a hundred years are projected to become an annual event by the end of this century with lower greenhouse gas emissions, and by the mid-21st century for higher emissions.

-• Continued warming and acidification of surrounding oceans with consequent impacts on biodiversity and ecosystem processes.
+• Continued warming and acidification of surrounding oceans with consequent impacts on biodiversity and ecosystems.

-• An increase in the risk of natural disasters from extreme weather, including ‘compound extremes’, where multiple extreme events occur together or in sequence, thus compounding their impacts.
+• An increase in the risk of disasters from extreme weather, including ‘compound events’, where multiple hazards and/or drivers occur together or in sequence, thus compounding their impacts.

-Projections of Australia’s average temperature over the next two decades show:
+Projections of Australia’s average temperature over the next 2 decades show:

 • Ongoing climate variability means each year will not necessarily be hotter than the last, but the underlying probabilities are changing.
 This leads to less chance of cool years and a greater chance of repeatedly breaking Australia’s record annual average temperature (e.g. record set in 2005 was subsequently broken in 2013 and then again in 2019).